grvahuja205/ud036_StarterCode/README.md

 -You may install python from [here](https://www.python.org/downloads/)

 Usage
--Close the repository on your local system
+- Close the repository on your local system
--Open a terminal and execute the following code
+- Open a terminal and execute the following code
 ```
 cd <Cloned Repository>
 python python entertainment_center.py